 After John Vernon’s death in 1591, Bess’s younger brother Robert became a ward of the Earl of Essex (above).
-Essex may also have got Bess her position as maid of honour around the same time.
+Essex may have got Bess her position as maid of honour around the same time.

-There’s no record of when or how Bess met the Earl of Southampton; it may have been as early as 1591.
-In 1595 the letter-writer Rowland Whyte observed that Southampton was courting her with “too much familiarity”.
-Whyte’s use of the word “court” implies serious intent, but “familiarity” suggests his courtship was rash.
-Any Earl’s marriage was a strategic and financial matter.
-Bess was well-connected, but she wouldn’t have had much of a marriage portion.
+There’s no record of when or how Bess met the Earl of Southampton; it may have been as early as 1591/1592.
+In 1595 the letter-writer Rowland Whyte told his employer (Sir Robert Sidney) that Southampton was courting her with “too much familiarity”.
+Whyte’s use of the word “court” implies serious intent, but “familiarity” suggests the courtship was rash.
+Any earl’s marriage was a financial and politically strategic matter.
+Bess wouldn’t have had much of a marriage portion.
 Besides, Southampton had recently refused to marry Lord Burghley’s granddaughter.
+Courting one of the maids of honour wouldn’t have pleased the Queen, and marrying into the Essex circle could have been viewed as politically undesirable.

-In 1598 Rowland Whyte hinted that Bess was the young Earl’s mistress (in the modern sense of the word), but added that they intended to marry.
-Bess became pregnant; they were formally but secretly married later that year.
+In 1598 Rowland Whyte hinted that Bess was the young Earl’s mistress (in the modern sense of the word) and that they intended to marry.
+Southampton left for France; Bess discovered she was pregnant; they were formally but secretly wed later that year.
 Southampton was punished by being sent to the Fleet prison for a few weeks.
 Bess may also have been there briefly.

-The ongoing hostility the Queen displayed towards her husband (ostensibly because of their marriage) and its effect on his career might account for the hints of anxiety in Bess’s surviving letters from that time.
-Otherwise, her letters reveal a lively young woman devoted to her husband and determined to be a good wife.
+The ongoing hostility the Queen displayed towards Southampton (ostensibly because of their marriage) and its effect on his career might account for the hints of anxiety in Bess’s surviving letters to him.
+Otherwise, the letters reveal a lively young woman devoted to her husband.

 The Pretty Penny – Penelope Devereux (1563-1607).
 Courtier, Muse, and famous beauty.
 Elder sister and confidante of Robert Devereux, Earl of Essex.
-Well-educated, clever, kind, and independent-minded.
+Well-educated, clever, and independent-minded.

-Married (1) Robert, Lord Rich (c1559-1619) in late 1581; five children, four of whom survived infancy.
-Divorced in 1605, she married (2) Charles Blount, formerly Lord Mountjoy, now Earl of Devonshire (1563-1606) by whom she already had five surviving children.
-This marriage wasn’t legal – divorced people couldn’t remarry while the former spouse lived.
+Married (1) Robert, Lord Rich in late 1581; five children, four of whom survived infancy; divorced in 1605.
+(2) Charles Blount, formerly Lord Mountjoy, now Earl of Devonshire by whom she already had five children.
+(This marriage wasn’t recognised in law – divorced people could not remarry while the former spouse lived.)